-Thailand was one of the world’s forerunners in the fight to ban smoking from public places when smoke-free lobbyists won the day and tough anti-smoking legislation was introduced to the Kingdom in November 2002.
-Here in the United Kingdom similar legislation was introduced some five years later in 2007 (Scotland in 2006) and that big gap between the inception of Thailand and the UK’s anti-tobacco laws shows how forward thinking and health conscious Thailand were in their fight against one of the world’s biggest killers, tobacco.
+Thailand was one of the world’s forerunners in the fight to ban smoking from public places when smoke-free lobbyists won the day, and strict anti-smoking legislation introduced to the Kingdom in November 2002.
+Here in the United Kingdom similar legislation was introduced some five years later in 2007 (Scotland in 2006) and that big gap between the inception of Thailand and the UK’s anti-tobacco laws shows how forward-thinking and health-conscious Thailand was in their fight against one of the world’s biggest killers, tobacco.
 So what exactly are Thailand’s anti-smoking laws?

 Wikipedia’s list of country by country world smoking bans explains Thailand’s first anti-smoking laws and later updates;

 Indoor smoking restrictions have been in effect in all indoor air-conditioned establishments throughout Thailand since November 2002, with entertainment areas exempted.
 Cigarettes have had graphic pictures since 2005, and advertising is banned.
 Enforcement and compliance have been strong.